hmchen47/DataScience/Notes/p01-Bayesian.md

     + not assumed as self-evident
     + able to derived from 'deeper' axioms of reasonable behavior of an individual
   + probabilities _for_ events rather than probabilities _of_ events
-  + the probability is a reflection of personal uncertainty ranther than necessarily being based on future unknown events illustrated by a gambling game
+  + the probability is a reflection of personal uncertainty rather than necessarily being based on future unknown events illustrated by a gambling game

 + Bayesian statistics
   + Berger, J. and Berry, D. A. (1988) [Statistical analysis and the illusion of objectivity](http://ifmlab.for.unb.ca/people/kershaw/Courses/Research_Methods/Readings/BergerJO1988a.pdf).
 American Scientist, 76, 159–65.